EPY - a self-employed placement option!

 Students are free to take up their EPY as soon as examination period ends in May 2026.
 There will be a compulsory EPY on-boarding during June (approximately 8th - 10th June 2026) and EPY ends in May 2027.

 EPY is a self-employed placement, therefore you are responsible for your own income.
 Please make sure you have researched the impact on your maintenance allowance and any other entitlements so you are in a position to plan ahead.
-You will be supported to apply for Bursaries, Scholarships, business competitions and funding.
+You will be supported to apply for Bursaries, Scholarships, business competitions and funding - please note that these are not guaranteed.
 All applicants will have a business mentor to support applications to opportunities for funding.